 Not about the violence done against children in war, famine and otherwise, but about the horrific, bloody-minded pursuit of Utopia.

-Not about the identities of those pursuing it so much, but about the futility of the aim itself.
+Not so much about the identities of those pursuing it, but about the futility of the aim itself.

 The irrational, bigoted, self-centered radical pursuit of a heaven on earth, which, if truly effective and all-consuming, offers the victors not paradise, but extinction.